 Web of Science (All Databases search)This link opens in a new windowWeb of Science (formerly Web of Knowledge) is a cross-searchable interface for numerous Thompson Reuters databases including: Web of Science Core Collection, BIOSIS Citation Index, BIOSIS Previews, Derwent Innovations Index, and Journal Citation Reports.

 Google ScholarThis link opens in a new windowGoogle Scholar indexes items Google considers scholarly, including articles, theses, books, preprints, abstracts, conference proceedings, and technical reports.
 The OSU Libraries subscribes to the electronic version of many of these materials and may own the print copy.
-See the Using Google Scholar movie to set the Google Scholar Preferences to ensure you find materials available free to you from the OSU Libraries and OhioLINK.
+See Make Google Scholar Work For You to set the Google Scholar Preferences to ensure you find materials available free to you from the OSU Libraries and OhioLINK.